dfreshreed/lensctl-ops-deck/README.md

 ## 📦 Requirements

-- Python 3.8+
+### Python 3.8+

-- `requests`, `pandas`, `python-dotenv`, `coloredlogs`, `pygments`, `rich`
+If you don't already have Python 3.8+ installed on your system, you'll need to install it first.
+Visit [python.org]("https://www.python.org/downloads/") for the latest installers.

+  > When manually installing Python 3.8+, make sure to **add Python to your system's PATH** during installation

+  - **On Windows:** the Python installer provides the option **"Add Python to PATH"** -- be sure to check the box during setup

+  - **On MacOS:** the Python installer usually handles PATH setup.
+You might need to add Python to your shell profile manually if using a package manager like **Homebrew**

+After installing Python 3.8+, confirm it's installed by running `python --version` (or `python3 --version` on macOS/Linux)

+### Dependencies found in `requirements.txt`

-> To save you time and reduce complexity, the project inlcudes a `requirements.txt` file that automatically installs all required Python packages and libaries.
+To save you time and reduce complexity, the project inlcudes a `requirements.txt` file which contains the required dependencies.

 ## ⚙️ Setup Steps

-To use the script, follow these setup steps (in order):
+Follow these setup steps (in order) prior to using the `room_trooper.py` script:

 ### 1️⃣ Clone the Repo

+This project uses Git for version control.
+If you don't already have Git installed, you'll need to install it before cloning the repository.

+- For **macOS**, you can install Git using Homebrew: `brew install git`
+- For **Windows**, download and install Git from [git-scm.com]("https://git-scm.com/downloads")

+After installing Git, confirm it's installed by running: `git --version`
 ```bash
 git clone https://github.com/dfreshreed/lens-api-python.git
 cd lens-api-python